randallard/rancher-discourse/docs/project-plan-and-status.md

 ## Open Questions

+- What is causing the intermittent 503 errors and how can they be resolved?
 - What specific metrics should we monitor for Discourse health?
 - What backup schedule is appropriate for our usage patterns?
 - How should we handle Discourse updates and database migrations?